addyire/addyire/README.md

 # 👋 I'm Addy Ireland

-I'm a self-taught Computer Scientist studying at Penn State University Park as a freshman.
+I'm a self-taught Computer Scientist studying at Penn State.
 My skills are centered around TypeScript, with a proficient understanding of React, Three.JS, and Express.

 ### 🤝 Connect